Javey/javey.github.io/tpl/pages/documents/tutorial.md

 Only `String`, `Number` and `Template` can be ouputted.
 Moreover an array which only contains values belongs to preceding types can also be outputted.
 You can't ouput a object even if it can be stringified.
-When output something, use brace `{}` wrap it.
+When output something, use brace `{}` to wrap it.

-As was mentioned above, we can output an array which contains `Template` values when traverse todos list.
-Any javascript code can be written before the element will be returned.
+As was mentioned above, we can output an array which contains `Template` values.
+So traverse `todos` list and create a `Template` array.
+Any javascript code can be written before the element which will be returned.

 ```js
 var lis = [];